tcharris2/MTP_Fd_Regen/README.md

 Locations are distributed across interior British Columbia (BC) within the span of interior Douglas-fir’s range.
 Locations were harvested between 2017/20, planted between 2018/20, and surveyed between 2020/21.

+See “Douglas-fir_B_class_regeneration_analysis_METADATA.txt” for full variable metadata and information